NicolasAguilera9906/Java-Software-Engineer---Developer-Test/README.md

 Follow these steps to run the application:

-1. Navigate to the 'employee' folder:
+1. Navigate to the 'employees' folder:

     ```bash
     cd employees